alan-turing-institute/ARC-MTQE/notes/configs.md

 ### early_stopping [optional]
 The parameters for early stopping - if required.

+### model_path [optional]
+If the model weights should be initialised from a saved checkpoint, the path can be listed here.
+Otherwise COMETKiwi-22 is taken as a starting point.

 ### trainer_config
 The parameters used by the Pytorch Lightning Trainer object.